 The part I hadn’t put together before was the length of the cycle we’re talking about, here.

 The Little Ice Age didn’t last for two or three hundred years, as I’d always assumed.
 Its effects, in fact, were being felt when the Pilgrims arrived in the New World in 1620.
-They were still going on when George Washington crossed the Delaware River in 1776.
-All that ice in the painting wasn’t included for effect.
-It was really there as diaries of the time attest.

 In 1816, when Mary Shelley wrote Frankenstein, ice imagery abounded in the novel, reflecting conditions outside as she wrote.
 In short, the Little Ice Age came to an abrupt end in 1850—probably fueled, at least in part, by industrialization.